irbizzelus/random-noncode-stuff/Gilza txts/General_and_Skills.md

 # Skills
 *Some skills had their icons and names updated to match new functionality better.*
 <ins>**__Important for section bellow:__**</ins> Right click on images to view them in full size by opening them in a new tab if you are having trouble reading them.

+[VanillaHud Plus](https://modworkshop.net/mod/25629) is supported for all major skill updates that Gilza makes.
+To tweak VHUD+'s buff list for new skills, go to Gilza's mod options.

 ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Skill_Images/Skills%20legend.jpg)